What is Allergic Rhinitis?

 How is allergic rhinitis diagnosed?

-to identify the specific allergen(s) involved, so that the correct avoidance measures
+- Skin prick test should be performed to identify the specific allergen(s) involved, so that the correct avoidance measures can be recommended.

 The skin prick test is a sensitive, simple and cheap diagnostic